 Find your own ideal set of safety tools

 As we said, HR software tools of the latest generation can be deployed by construction companies in creative ways to reduce risks to workers and visitors at construction sites.
-Mitrefinch has a great package of software products that include a biometric Time and Attendance solution as well as HR software.
+Mitrefinch has a great package of software products that include a biometric Time and Attendance solution as well as HR software and payroll software.